stamhoofd/stamhoofd/README.md

 Feel free to contact us via hello@stamhoofd.be if you have questions about development and how to set it up.

+### E-mails

+Stamhoofd bundles with maildev to test emails in development.
+This is automatically started when using the `yarn dev:server` command or `yarn mail` manually.
+This starts an SMTP server and web client at `http://0.0.0.0:1080/` (to see all incoming emails).

 ### Backend

 Use these commands in `/backend`